Discover Petite Anse Bay

 - Chemical Free

-- The cleaning agents used throughout the resort are chemical free and sourced from brands with a green footprint.
+- The cleaning agents used throughout the Resort are chemical-free and sourced from brands with a green footprint.

 - Recycling